Family asks for birthday wishes for 9-year-old undergoing back surgery

 Caleb has Chiari Malformation and Tethered Cord Syndrome.

-“Caleb’s gate is off and his leg muscles there’s many days that we cannot hardly walk,” said Vrbas.
-“In the long term fixing that, the tiptoe walking I don’t know if we’ll that and any headaches that Caleb suffers with it.”
+“Caleb’s gate is off and his leg muscles, there’s many days that we cannot hardly walk,” said Vrbas.
+“In the long term fixing that, the tiptoe walking I don’t know if we’ll be able to fix that and any headaches that Caleb suffers with it.”

 His family is putting out a call for birthday cards to celebrate Caleb's big day during a difficult time.